FAQs

 The developers' application contains false statements and greenwashing (i.e., making an environmentally unfriendly proposal sound environmentally friendly).
 Here is a fact check of the application.

 TURN SOUND UP.
-This pair of great-horned owls is living a few hundred feet from the Bar Holdings property.
+This pair of great-horned owls is living a few hundred feet from the BAR Holdings property.
 Their hunting grounds would be greatly diminished if the development goes through.
 In forested and semi-forested areas the owls need open fields, pastures, and forest clearings for hunting.
-Bar Holdings has abundant forest clearings because the replanted conifers are only 14 years old.
+BAR Holdings has abundant forest clearings because the replanted conifers are only 14 years old.
 This video was shot on 9/6/2024 by Ronda Larson Kramer.

 The proposal would result in a net increase in development capacity.